 The key to a successful fermentation is keeping your vegetables or fruits submerged completely under the brine so bad bacteria won’t grow in your ferment.
 Fermentation is an anaerobic process so doing this is an absolute necessity.
 Two of the best ways to do this is to use either a Pickl-It Jar or a Harsch crock.
 Both of these vessels are more expensive than glass mason canning jars so if you are just starting out you may want to try making your ferments with the mason jars and see how you like doing it before you invest in the more expensive options.
 I personally have been making ferments in glass mason jars for 4 years now and have not had any issues with bad batches.
 If you want to learn how to convert a inexpensive mason jar to an airtight container you can see how from Northwest Edible Life in this post.

 I wish you much success in your fermentation adventures!

 If you enjoyed my recipe, check out my new cookbook that’s packed with 154 tasty healing foods recipes!
-Deliciously Holistic is on sale for 50% off on Amazon right now!
+Deliciously Holistic is for sale on Amazon right now!